 Visiting the CAO

-We are happy to support group visits.
-These should be arranged in advance if the group is a considerable size.
-We can give a brief tour of the facility and offer some time observing.
+We are happy to support individual and group visits with a tour of the facility.
+These visits must be arranged in advance.
 We are always grateful to receive donations in these instances.